hpwn/gnasty-chat/README.md

   -http-rate-rps 20 -http-rate-burst 40 \
   -http-metrics=true -http-access-log=true
 ```

+In the docker-compose setup we bind-mount `./data:/data` for both services. gnasty-chat writes
+`/data/gnasty.db` by default while elora-chat continues to write `/data/elora.db`.
+If you prefer the
+legacy single-database flow, point gnasty at `/data/elora.db` instead so both services share the same
+file.

 When `GNASTY_YT_URL` (or `-youtube-url`) is set the resolver accepts both the
 legacy direct watch link (`https://www.youtube.com/watch?v=...`) and the modern